perkytroll/bddAutomation/README.md

 |Given            |It specifies the preconditions that should be set before actual test|
 |When|It specifies the actual actions that have to be performed in test |
 |Then|It is used to assert whether the result of all the actions is as expected|
-- For more info on the significance of Gherkin keywords and other ways to write Scenario's, please refer to [Cucumber Documentation]([https://cucumber.io/docs/gherkin/reference/)
+- For more info on the significance of Gherkin keywords and other ways to write Scenario's, please refer to the [Cucumber Documentation](https://cucumber.io/docs/gherkin/reference/)

 #### Glue Code
 ```java